WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-azureml-guide-reference.md

 * A Wallaroo instance version 2022.4 or later.
 * Python 3.8 or later installed locally
 * [Conda](https://docs.conda.io/en/latest/):  Used for managing python virtual environments.
+This is automatically included in Azure ML Workspace.
+* An Azure ML workspace is created with a compute configured.

 ## General Steps